Privacy Hub tracks the current protection status of source data columns based on:

 - On Workspaces view, click the workspace name.

 From Privacy Hub, you can:

-- View the current protection status for sensitive columns
+- View the current protection status

 - Configure protection for sensitive columns